apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 # cas.view.cas2.proxy.success=protocol/2.0/casProxySuccessView
 # cas.view.cas2.proxy.failure=protocol/2.0/casProxyFailureView

 # cas.view.cas3.success=protocol/3.0/casServiceValidationSuccess
 # cas.view.cas3.failure=protocol/3.0/casServiceValidationFailure

 # Defines a default URL to which CAS may redirect if there is no service
 # provided in the authentication request.
 # cas.view.defaultRedirectUrl=https://www.github.com

+# CAS views may be located at the following paths outside
+# the web application context, in addition to prefix specified
+# above which is handled via Thymeleaf.
+# cas.view.templatePrefixes[0]=file:///etc/cas/templates
 ```

 ## Logging